 Lunch at this legendary seafood restaurante was an exceptional experience.
 There were many dishes that I wanted to try, so I chose several small dishes.
 It gave me a chance to just taste La Trainera on my first visit to Madrid.
 I already knew that I wanted to return to this majestic city, and this well loved restaurant.

 Torres Viña Sol

 Since I knew that I would be lunching on fresh Spanish seafood, I decided on a local white wine from Catalonia.
-This blended white wine was refreshing and chilled just right.
+This blended white wine was refreshing, and chilled perfectly.
 The light fruitiness paired well with all of my savory dishes, even down to the sweetness of my Santiago cake.

 Pan and Spanish Olives

 I typically do not eat from the bread basket that is put down at a European restaurant’s dining table.
 The majority of the restaurants you will have to pay for your basket of bread.
 On this occasion I did eat from the bread basket because the assortment of pan went well with the dishes I ordered.

 As for the green Spanish Olives, I ate those immediately.
 As I do love olives from any country.

 One of my favorite vegetables is asparagus, especially when it is in season.
 While in Europe, I had my share of white asparagus starting off in Antwerp, Belgium.
 This time around, I had my last share of white Asparagus at La Trainera.
 What made these asparagus special are, they hailed from my name sake region of Navarre.

 This flavorful cup of soup was one of the reasons that I ate from the bread basket.
 I added the package of oval crackers into this tasty soup to give it a nice texture.
 La Trainera’s specialty seafood soup was very fresh and flavorsome.
 It was not overtly fishy in flavor, but it was the perfect blend of seafood and seasoning- delicious!